 The mallard is preyed upon by red foxes, coyotes, wild cats, and numerous birds of prey.
 The eggs and young chicks are also vulnerable to raccoons, opossums, skunks, turtles, weasels, large fish, and many other animals.

-Mallard Reproduction, Young, and Molting
+Reproduction, Young, and Molting

 Depending on their range, the mallard’s breeding season starts as early as October and lasts until March.
-The male initiates courtship by shaking his head from side to side or rising up in the water while flapping his wings.
+The male initiates courtship by shaking his head from side to side or rising in the water while flapping his wings.
 The female encourages this behavior by shaking her own head back and forth or paddling through the water with her head held low.

 The pair usually begins nesting upon their return from their annual migration in the following spring.
 During mating, the blue-headed male will grip the female’s neck with his beak for stability.
 One of the more unusual facts about the male mallard is his corkscrew-shaped penis.
-It’s been hypothesized the duck’s genitals evolved as the result of a lengthy sexual conflict.
-Since the duck’s reproductive season is so competitive, males evolved methods to deposit sperm much farther than its reproductive rivals.
+It’s been hypothesized that the duck’s genitals evolved as the result of a lengthy sexual conflict.
+Since the duck’s reproductive season is so competitive, males evolved methods to deposit sperm much farther than their reproductive rivals.
 This is highly unusual when you consider the fact that many birds don’t even have visible penises.

 After copulating, the female produces a clutch of 5 to 15 eggs.
 She incubates them for up to a month before they hatch.
 The young ducklings follow behind the mother and do not return to the nest.
 They have yellow and dark brown colors that begin to change after a month or two.